The Dream, Korkrobite – 11:34pm

 For one moment in time, we really were inseparable.
 When his flight home was delayed, and we had one more evening together in Accra, there wasn’t any better way to spend that time stretched out in a bar outside the airport and sharing a laugh with his fine company.
 It was an all too final farewell; it should have come sixty years from now after a life time of scandal and debauchery.
 It certainly felt like it would.

-Good night mate, I hope I’ll see you on the other side one day.
+Good night mate, I’ll see you again; rest well.

 To honor Ryan through a gift to his fund, please visithttps://www.blair.edu/give-to-blair/makeagift.aspx .
 In the ‘Gift Information’ section, check ‘In memory of’ and in the box enter “Ryan Andrews Newton ’08”.